CV overview

 She has directed many research projects (Grant) on these topics at European and Spanish regional and national level.

 This research career has been reflected in her teaching.
 She teaches subjects on Mudejar art and multiculturalism and also on women’s history at undergraduate and graduate level.
-She promoted the inclusion for the first time of a course on women and architecture at the graduate level and later of a specific subject on art and gender in the bachelor’s degree in History of Art that she still teaches today.
+She promoted the inclusion of a course on women and architecture at the postgraduate level and for the first time a specific subject on art and gender in the bachelor’s degree in History of Art that she still teaches today.
+She has also devoted efforts to teacher training at diferentes educational levels, most recently with the Museo Nacional del Prado (2024).

 Transfer of knowledge and science outreach are important aspects in her career.
 She has directed over twenty seminars and international conferences on various topics, always linked to the context of Mudejar art and its relationship with the Christian kingdoms and Al-Andalus, women and architecture and peace and gender studies.
 In recent years, she has paid special attention to the house and its trousseaux in the 15th and 16th centuries.

 In the interest of transferring knowledge to society, she has supervised and provided advice for several routes and itineraries related to women such as Antequera con nombre de mujeres: itinerarios por la ciudad [Antequera with the name of women: itineraries around town] (2013) and Ruta de mujeres zubienses en la historia [Route of women from La Zubia in history] (2015) and specialized visits such as Mujeres en el patrimonio de la Universidad [Women in the heritage of the university] (2016).
 She has also curated several exhibitions including Artistas por la Paz [Artists for peace] (Granada, Castellon 2000), La Granada del XVII.
 Arte y cultura en la época de Alonso Cano [17th-century Granada.
-Art and culture in the time of Alonso Cano] (Granada, 2002) and De puertas para adentro.
+Art and culture in the time of Alonso Cano] (Granada, 2002), De puertas para adentro.
 Vida y distribución de espacios en la arquitectura doméstica, siglos XV-XVI [Behind closed doors.
-Life and the distribution of spaces in domestic architecture] (Malaga, Toledo, 2017-2018).
+Life and the distribution of spaces in domestic architecture] (Malaga, Toledo, 2017-2018), and El Museo del Prado en la Universidad de Granada [The Prado Museum at The University of Granada]( 2019-2020).

 It is worth highlighting her numerous contributions to several Spanish and European projects on heritage,both regarding the making of inventories and the coordination and dissemination of heritage, with several publications on university heritage.
 She coordinated a European project on the heritage of European universities under the Raphael program (1999-2002).
 From 2008 to 2017 she codirected the PhD program Gestión y conservación del patrimonio [Management and conservation of heritage], taught in Havana, Cuba; she later coordinated a graduate course in Cartagena de Indias, Colombia, until 2019.